Solvability and uniqueness criteria for generalized Sylvester-type equations: Some corollaries

-If case (C3) holds, then after introducing the change of variables $Y=X^\star$, the roles of $A,B$ and $C,D$ are exchanged, so we apply the same arguments as in case (C1) to the corresponding pencil, $\cP_3(\la)$.
+If case (C3) holds, then after introducing the change of variables $Y=X^\star$, the roles of $A,B$ and $C,D$ are exchanged, so we apply the same arguments as in case (C1) to the corresponding pencil, $\cP_3(\la)$ and we get part (c).